Desk № 1 · the maker's side

 “Most marketing problems are cadence problems pretending to be creative problems.
 Fix the rhythm first.”

 You don't have a system.
 You have a folder of old PDFs and a designer who half-remembers last time.
-Every listing becomes a weekend.
+Every launch becomes a weekend.
 The one thing that compounds is a consistent brand, and it's the one thing you never get to.

 Built for four months minimum, not four hours.
 Slow enough to be considered.
 Fast enough to ship something every week.